Repatriation and reburial of human remains: Kennewick Man

 The Kennewick Man is the name generally given to the skeletal remains of a prehistoric Paleoamerican man found on a bank of the Columbia River in Kennewick, Washington, United States, on 28 July 1996, which became the subject of a controversial nine-year court case between the United States Army Corps of Engineers, scientists, the Umatilla people and other Native American tribes who claimed ownership of the remains.

 The remains of Kennewick Man were finally removed from the Burke Museum of Natural History and Culture on 17 February 2017.
 The following day, more than 200 members of five Columbia Plateau tribes were present at a burial of the remains.

 Fiji

-Mana, a complete human skeleton discovered in Moturiki in 2002, belonging to a Lapita woman that lived in or about 800 BCE, was formally re-buried at the archaelogical site where she was found in 2003, after being heavily studied for a year.
+Mana, a complete human skeleton discovered in Moturiki in 2002, belonging to a Lapita woman that lived in or about 800 BCE, was formally re-buried at the archaeological site where she was found in 2003, after being heavily studied for a year.